FileUtils plugin for Take Command / TCC / TCC/LE

 /Q | do not display directory names |

-/S: dir | specify the top-level directory |
+/S:dir | specify the top-level directory |

-This command works much like GLOBAL
+This command works much like GLOBAL, only inside-out.
+It visits

 subdirectories recusively, deepest first, and runs the specified